Turbul3nce/Turbul3nce.github.io/_posts/2024-08-21-password-pitfalls-2024.md

 And wouldn’t you know it, there was a hit!
 The password was in the format of SeasonYEAR!.
 And just like that, I was in!
 But this wasn’t just any domain user, it was a Domain Admin!
 A domain admin with a weak password.

-This penetration test serves as a reminder of how simple human errors, like predictable passwords, can still be easy wins for attackers even today.
-It underscores the critical need for enforcing strong password policies, continuous education on security hygiene, and regular auditing to catch these oversights before they become liabilities.
-Remember, the chain is only as strong as its weakest link.
+This penetration test underscores how predictable passwords continue to offer easy entry points for attackers.
+Implementing stringent password policies and regular security training is vital.
+Additionally, thorough OSINT is critical, as it expands the attack surface, making vulnerabilities more accessible and the target easier to breach.
+For pentesters, this means a greater likelihood of identifying and exploiting gaps, effectively tipping the scales in our favor.